What is the ‘skin test’?

 How is the skin test carried out?

 Cattle keepers have a statutory responsibility to ensure that their animals can be safely TB tested.
+Guidance on safe handling of adult cattle is available from the Health & Safety Executive.

 The tuberculin skin test is carried out on two days.